+8801306001200

 3. Select Cache Types to Clear:

-• In the Cache Management page, you’ll see a list of cache types such as Configuration, Layouts, Blocks HTML output, etc.
+• On the Cache Management page, you’ll see a list of cache types such as Configuration, Layouts, and Blocks HTML output.

-• You can either select individual cache types or use the “Select All” checkbox to clear all caches.
+• You can either select individual cache types to refresh or use the “Select All” checkbox.

 4. Flush Cache Storage:

-• Once you’ve selected the caches, click Flush Magento Cache to clear the selected caches.
+• Once you’ve selected the caches, choose Refresh from the dropdown menu and click “Submit” to clear the selected caches.

-For a more efficient and thorough cache clearing, especially when dealing with a large Magento store, using the command line is recommended.
+For a more efficient and thorough cache clearing, especially when dealing with a large Magento store or during development, using the command line is highly recommended.
+This method is often faster and more powerful.
+For more information on using the CLI, refer to the official Magento DevDocs.

-1. Login to Your Server: SSH into your server where Magento is installed.
+1. Login to Your Server: Connect to your server via SSH where Magento is installed.

 2. Navigate to the Magento Root Directory: Use the command below to change to the Magento root directory (where the bin/magento file is located):